iAnonymous3000/opensource-contribution-guide/README.md

 - **MIT License**: Permits reuse within proprietary software, with all copies of the licensed software including the MIT License terms and copyright notice.
 - **Apache License 2.0**: Allows for use, modification, distribution, and private use of the software, with no liability or warranty provided by the creators.
 - **GNU General Public License (GPL)**: Requires that any derivative works or modified versions of the software also carry the GPL license.
+- **BSD License**: Similar to MIT, but with slight variations depending on the specific version (2-clause, 3-clause, or 4-clause)
+- **Mozilla Public License 2.0**: A weak copyleft license that allows for mixing with proprietary code

 Make sure you understand the implications of how your contributions and code can be used.